Auxiliary residual method · C/C++ core · Stable C ABI · Python/PyPI · Unity/C# · Godot/.NET

 What I Built

-• Header-only C++ core focused on solver logic rather than app-specific wrappers.
+• Header-only C++ core focused on solver logic, with separate bindings for runtime integration.

 • Stable C ABI with plain-C data layout and fixed-size arrays for FFI-safe integration.